trebgatte/ai-news-agent/README.md

 **Agent Name:** AI News Agent

 AI News is an intelligent information summarization agent designed to help executives and decision-makers stay on top of the rapidly evolving world of artificial intelligence.
-By continuously scanning credible news sources, it identifies and summarizes the most impactful AI developments—especially those relevant to the Microsoft ecosystem, healthcare, and construction industries.
+By continuously scanning credible news sources, it identifies and summarizes the most impactful AI developments—especially those relevant to the Microsoft ecosystem, healthcare, and legal industries.

 The agent reduces information overload by prioritizing high-value updates and presenting them in a clear, digestible Markdown table format.
 Each summary includes a headline, date, key insight, strategic implications, and a verified source link.